Pulkith/PShell/README.md

 *   **`Makefile`:**  Given, makes the executable.

 We tried to keep the code modular, so we can build on it in the future.
 We also tried our best for good commenting practices.

-## General Comments and Grading Notes:

-Nothing really much here.
-We followed most of the implementation details from class and the assignment, and did some testing, especially using the example commands in the writeup.